Virus-like particle: Vaccines

 VLPs are useful as vaccines.
-VLPs contain repetitive, high density displays of viral surface proteins that present conformational viral epitopes that can elicit strong T cell and B cell immune responses.
-The particles' small radius of roughly 20-200 nm allows sufficient draining into lymph nodes.
-Since VLPs cannot replicate, they provide a safer alternative to attenuated viruses.
+VLPs contain repetitive, high density displays of viral surface proteins that present conformational viral epitopes that can elicit strong T cell and B cell immune responses, such as against Chikungunya virus The particles' small radius of roughly 20-200 nm allows sufficient draining into lymph nodes.
+Since VLPs cannot replicate, they provide a safer alternative to attenuated pathogens.
 VLPs were used to develop FDA-approved vaccines for Hepatitis B and human papillomavirus, which are commercially available.

 A selection of viruslike particle-based vaccines against human papilloma virus (HPV) such as Cervarix by GlaxoSmithKline along with Gardasil and Gardasil-9, are available, produced by Merck & Co.
 Gardasil consists of recombinant VLPs assembled from the L1 proteins of HPV types 6, 11, 16, and 18 expressed in yeast.
 It is adjuvanted with aluminum hydroxyphosphate sulfate.
 Gardasil-9 consists of L1 epitopes of 31, 33, 45, 52 and 58 in addition to the listed L1 epitopes found in Gardasil.
 Cervarix consists of recombinant VLPs assembled from the L1 proteins of HPV types 16 and 18, expressed in insect cells, and is adjuvanted with 3-O-Desacyl-4-monophosphoryl lipid (MPL) A and aluminum hydroxide.

-The first VLP vaccine that addresses malaria, Mosquirix, (RTS,S) has been approved by EU regulators.
+The first VLP vaccine that provides a high degree of protection against malaria, Mosquirix, (RTS,S) has been approved by EU regulators.
 It was expressed in yeast.
 RTS,S is a portion of the Plasmodium falciparum circumsporozoite protein fused to the Hepatitis B surface antigen (RTS), combined with Hepatitis B surface antigen (S), and adjuvanted with AS01, which is a combination of QS-21, liposomes, and monophosphoryl lipid A.

 Vaccine production can begin as soon as the virus strain is sequenced and can take as little as 12 weeks, compared to 9 months for traditional vaccines.
 In early clinical trials, VLP vaccines for influenza appeared to provide complete protection against both the Influenza A virus subtype H5N1 and the 1918 flu pandemic.
 Novavax and Medicago Inc. have run clinical trials of their VLP flu vaccines.
 Several VLP vaccines for COVID-19, including Novavax, are under development.

 VLPs have been used to develop a pre-clinical vaccine candidate against chikungunya virus.